-The most visited city in the world, Bangkok truly offers travellers an abundance of activities.
-The city is known for being busy and hectic and draws tourists from all around the globe.
-The reclining Buddha of Wat Pho, the royal Grand Palace, the Chatuchak Market and Wat Arun are usually at the top of most people’s Bangkok itineraries.
+The most visited city in the world, Bangkok, truly offers travellers an abundance of Muslim-friendly experiences for a halal trip in Bangkok.
+The Reclining Buddha of Wat Pho, the Royal Grand Palace, Chatuchak Market and Wat Arun are usually at the top of travellers’ itineraries.